karthik/cise/response_to_reviewers.md

 6. Page 2, Line 44: I think these are just collectively known as ‘The Carpentries’ now?
 Also, the Open Science MOOC (which I run) is working on training students/researchers more on these things too (see eg here), which might be worth mentioning.
 I’m obviously biased..

-> The reviewer is correct in that the umbrella organization is known as The Carpentries.
-However the workshops are still distinctly offered as software and data carpentry and our focus is on those efforts.
+> The reviewer is correct in that the umbrella organization is known as The Carpentries - fixed.
 While we appreciate additional suggestions for training programs to mention, the two distinct types of courses we mention (university and non-university) serve to make the point.

 7. Page 2, Line 54: Who is ‘us’?